 The green philosophy of Joseph Gad: at the center of great jewels put great emeralds ♦

 In 1968, the Gad family became an exclusive partner of the Muzo Mine in Bogata, Colombia.
 In 1975 the Gad family was instrumental in legalizing the export of emeralds from Colombia to the United States.
-As a pioneer member of the Responsible Jewelry Council, in any case, the Maison is committed to ethically finding all the materials, all of which are traceable.
+As a pioneer member of the Responsible Jewelry Council, in any case, the Maison of New York City is committed to ethically finding all the materials, all of which are traceable.

 All emeralds are cut and polished at home, with the aim of enhancing their qualities.

 However, jewels made with large emeralds are not the only ones.
 Joseph Gad also designs and manufactures great jewels with other precious stones.
 In addition, the company also buys vintage jewelry, especially those with exceptional emeralds.
 Margherita Donato